Be Smart. Be Safe.

 If you feel suddenly unwell, tell a friend and seek medical attention immediately.

-Report the incident to Police Services if you suspect you were victimized.
+Report the incident to the Merrimack College Police Department if you suspect you were victimized.

 Project the following attitudes to discourage anyone from targeting you as a victim: